 - Planners – daily/weekly

 Check out this post to learn how to create and sell these printables online.

-Freelance photo editors can earn over $75,000 for complete basic edits.
+In my opinion, remote photo editing, is one of the best easy careers that pay well.
+Freelance photo editors can earn over $75,000 for completing basic edits.

-A little known fun job that you can do from any part of the world.
+This is a little known fun job that pays well and you can do from any part of the world.
 All you need is a laptop and an understanding of photo editing.

-This online training is one of the best for beginners, that has been created by Katie a freelance professional photo editor who earns between $275-$375 per edit job and completes between 10-40 editing jobs per month.
+This free online training is one of the best for beginners, that has been created by Katie, a freelance professional photo editor who earns between $275-$375 per edit job and completes between 10-40 editing jobs per month.